xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

   - Wiring
 ```
 5.2.1  Items marked with ** were previously stripped from the OOAofOOA shipped
   in the bp.welcome plug-in, but they will no longer be stripped.

+5.2.2  The Instance package (marked XX above) is divided so that Verifier specific
+  IP is placed into a separate package which is then reserved as if it was marked
+  with an X. The only elements left public will be Instance, Attribute Value, Link
+  Participation and Link.
+The new reserved package will be named Engine.
+The pruned
+  Instance package will be published.

 5.3  The license files in the plug-ins that are put into xtuml/editor needs to be
   changed from the Mentor Graphics EULA to the Apache license.